Daniel-Ho986/campsite/README.md

 - **Authentication Checks**:
   - `isLoggedIn`: Ensure the user is logged in.
   - `isAuthor`: Ensure the user is the author of the campground.
-  - `isReviewAuthor`: Ensure the user is the author of the review.
+  - `isReviewAuthor`: Ensure the user is the review's author.
 - **Validation**:
-  - Joi schemas with HTML sanitization for validating campgrounds and reviews.
+  - Joi schemas with HTML sanitization are used to validate campgrounds and reviews.

 ## Demo